raintank/chef-raintank-stack/README.md

 ## Supported platforms

-Currently Ubuntu 14.04.
+We currently support only Ubuntu 14.04.
 Other versions of Ubuntu, Debian, and RHEL/CentOS are coming later.

 ## Recipes